millerlp/MAX31855K_NIST/README.md

 ----------------

-Create an object from this library by including
+Use this library by including
 ```
 #include "MAX31855K_NIST.h"
 ```